fesua/com-sw_academic_festival/README.md

-# if you want to code our git, please follow this step:
+# if you want to run our code, please follow these steps:
   1. Installation
   - python >= 3.7+
   - PaddlePaddle >= 2.0.2